British boxer Anthony Joshua injured in fatal car crash

 Anthony Joshua injured in deadly car crash in Nigeria

-Police say two people died in a car crash in Ogun State involving the two-time former heavyweight champion.
+Police say two people die in a car crash in Ogun State involving the two-time former heavyweight champion.

-British former heavyweight boxing champion Anthony Joshua has been involved in a car accident in Nigeria’s Ogun State that killed two people, local police said.
+British former heavyweight boxing champion Anthony Joshua has been involved in a car accident in Nigeria’s Ogun State that killed two people, local police say.

-Joshua, 36, sustained minor injuries when his car collided with another vehicle on the Lagos-Ibadan expressway on Monday, Ogun State Police Command said, adding that he had been taken to hospital and that they are investigating the cause of the accident.
+Joshua, 36, sustained minor injuries when his car collided with another vehicle on the Lagos-Ibadan expressway on Monday, the Ogun State Police Command said, adding that he was taken to hospital and they are investigating the cause of the accident.

 Recommended Storieslist of 3 items